MoU inked to boost humanitarian cooperation

 Later, the Turkish delegation visited Islamabad Postgraduate Model College of Commerce, H-8/4, , where a blood donation camp had been organized by PRCS.
 Dr. Kerem appreciated the college students who voluntarily donated blood at the camp.

-PRCS Acting Secretary General Dr. Adeel Nawaz, TRC Secretary General Huseyin Can, Turkish Red Crescent Head of Delegation in Pakistan Ibraheem Carlos, Pakistan Red Crescent Society and TRC senior officials and volunteers were also present on the occasion.
+PRCS Acting Secretary General Dr. Adeel Nawaz, TRC Secretary General Huseyin Can, TRC Head of Delegation in Pakistan Ibraheem Carlos, PRCS and TRC senior officials and volunteers were also present on the occasion.